 My name is Aung Min.
-I was born to two Chinese parents in Monyin, Kachin state, but I grew up in Taunggyi, Shan state under my mother’s care in a rented house one floor below our landlord.
+I was born to Chinese parents in Monyin, Kachin State but grew up in Taunggyi, Shan State, in a rented house under my mother’s care.

-My mom, being the sole breadwinner, worked tirelessly as a tailor so I and my two other siblings could study at the cheapest and smallest high school in Taunggyi.
-Despite the quality of the teaching there being somewhat mediocre, I developed an interest for science.
+My mom, being the sole breadwinner, worked tirelessly as a tailor so that my two siblings and I could study at one of the cheapest high schools in Taunggyi.
+Although the quality of teaching there was somewhat mediocre, I developed an interest in science.

-Mom worked day and night.
-Sometimes I would wake up by the noise from her sewing machine late at night or early in the morning.
-And, there was one time she would switch job and go to Kachin state to look for opportunities to work as a jade scavenger to earn more cash.
-Sometimes, she also did side hustle selling goods she bought from Muse, Shan state, at one of the markets in Taunggyi.
+My mom worked day and night.
+Sometimes I would wake up to the sound of her sewing machine late at night or early in the morning.
+There was even a time when she changed jobs and went to Kachin State to look for work as a jade scavenger to earn more income.
+At other times, she took on side jobs selling goods she bought from Muse at markets in Taunggyi.

-It was because of my mom’s continual support and belief in me that I was finally able to graduate high school.
-After that, came a decision to choose university and subject to study.
+It was because of my mom’s constant support and belief in me that I was able to graduate from high school.
+After that came the decision of which university and subject to choose.

 About Aung Min